KatePaulauskas/trade-tracker/README.md

-# Trade tracker
+# Trade Tracker

 The Trade Tracker site is designed to assist stock traders in monitoring their trading journey by offering a tracking system which allows to overview and control the invested amounts and profit or loss incurred during their trading.
 It also provides a a summary on the total amount invested, the total profit or loss made, based on which the current balance and profit/loss percent are calculated.
+Additionaly, a list of performed trades cab be viewed and analised.

 The site's target audience would be anyone involved in stock trading.
 It is suitable for those, who look to maintain a record of their investments and results of the trades they made.
-Also those, who seeks to keep a trading journal and see a quick overview of their current investment portfolio.
+Also those, who seeks to keep a trading journal and see a quick overview of their current investment portfolio and actions taken.

-The site's primary goal is to help traders to keep a track of their trading progress and demonstrate a summary based on their current progress.
+The site's primary goal is to help traders to keep a track of their trading progress and demonstrate a summary based on their current progress, based on which trading strategy could be analised, succesfull actions identtified and further adjustments in the tradign stategy determined, if needed.

 ![Responsive Mockup](media/responsive-mockup.jpeg)

 ### Design

-#### Project wireframe
+#### Project Wireframe

 The layout of the Trade Tracker application was initially developed using Balsamiq Studios software, through which a mockup wireframe was created for the current project:

 ![Trade Tracker wireframe](media/wireframe.jpeg)

-#### Color palette
+#### Color Palette

 The colors for Trade tracker were carefully selected using [Colormind tool](http://colormind.io/) to create a balanced, sophisticated palette that is both professional and user-friendly.
 The blend of warm and cool tones, along with the varying intensities of color, makes the site look modern, trustworthy, and accessible, creating the feeling of confidence and comfort.